kaiorosa1/100-days-of-code/log.md

 ### Day 72: April 8, 2019

 **Today's Progress**:  I've worked on teh logos and position them right on Rodrigo's portfolio.
+I've solved a couple of React challenges on FCC.
+I've learned about state and how it is important to be encapsulated and how to define default values and requirements for the properties you create in your components.

 **Thoughts**: It's very fun to be working on something that you can immediately see the progress.
 I've putting little effort but I can already see the results.
 I feel very excited to be doing something for someone else.